brittLiban/centroid-finder/notes.md

         BinaryGroupFinder
             This is going to be inputed the binarized image as a 2d array and will be returning a list of all the places where there are 1's in the 2d array. a group is defined as everthing but diagnol. findConnectedGroups
         This is going to be returning a list of all the places where 1's are grouped. with their location

+    Returning to the main method - groups list varialbe will be returning the list of all the connected 1's in the image

+    It continues to group each coordinate inside the groups var into a csv file